-The ABC offers the revenue-weighted average of the FICO Cyber Risk Score for close to 2,400 small, medium and large companies across the U.S. It represents the probability of a data breach within the next 12 months.
+The ABC offers the revenue-weighted average of the FICO Cyber Risk Score for close to 2,400 U.S. small, medium and large companies.
+It calculates the probability of a data breach within the next 12 months.
 It’s similar to credit scores with a range of 300-850.
 The higher the score, the low the risk of a breach, based on five years of data.

-“When we launched the ABC in October 2018, it was a wake-up call to many businesses across the country,” said Christopher D. Roberti, senior vice president for cyber, intelligence, and security policy at the U.S. Chamber of Commerce.
+“When we launched the ABC in October 2018, it was a wake-up call to many businesses across the country,” said Christopher D. Roberti, SVP for Cyber, Intelligence, and Security Policy at the U.S. Chamber of Commerce.
 “Our focus this quarter is to help businesses understand how to improve their cyber posture.
 It is important to emphasize that a lower score—whether for a company or a sector—does not necessarily imply that insufficient diligence is being applied by those entities.
 Such entities may simply have a higher risk profile (i.e., they face greater risk of breach) due to the nature of their businesses.”

 The Chamber of Commerce offered six tips for reducing cyber risk:

-- Develop a reliable understanding of one’s network.
-This includes identifying assets to apply security management based on risk.
+- Develop a reliable understanding of one’s network by identifying assets to apply security management based on risk.

 - Identify functions and teams whose process and policy maturity are not performing adequately.
-This will enable organizations to identify weak links in technology, personnel, policy, and leadership.
+This approach enables organizations to identify weak links in technology, personnel, policy, and leadership.